kinow/autosubmit/docs/source/usage/workflow_recovery/setstatus.rst

 This procedure allows you to modify the status of your jobs.

 .. warning:: Beware that Autosubmit must be stopped to use ``setstatus``.
-    Otherwise a running instance of Autosubmit, at some point, will overwritte any change you may have done.
+    Otherwise a running instance of Autosubmit, at some point, will overwrite any change you may have done.

 You must execute:
 ::